rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     >   incorporating it into the system of things at a particular space-time
     >   position so that it fits together with the other things as real,
     >   according to the rules of the framework.

+    Carnap distinguishes that only the philosopher
+    (not the man on the street nor the scientist) asks the external questions about reality outside the linguistic framework.

 -   **Carnap, R. (1955).
 The Logical Foundations of the Unity of Science.**